Skip to main content

 intended for use by Forest Service personnel and other ecologists working in the area.
 Fieldwork took place primarily in 2002 and 2003.

-This classification subset includes all alliances and associations attributed to the Croatan National Forest in North Carolina, as well as some for which more data are needed to confirm their occurrence.
-This report is intended for use by Forest Service personnel and other ecologists in this area.
-Fieldwork took place in 2002.
+This classification subset includes all alliances and associations attributed to the National Forests of Arkansas (Ouachita, Ozark, and St. Francis), as well as some for which more data are needed to confirm their occurrence.
+This report is intended for use by Forest Service personnel and other ecologists in the area.
+The fieldwork for the Ozark and Ouachita National Forests took place in 1998.
+Additonal fieldwork on the St. Francis National Forest took place in 2002.

 The U.S. National Vegetation Classification standard is intended as framework and a tool for conservation planning and biodiversity protection, as well as resource planning, management, and vegetation mapping.